Custom Integration for DSR

 // type of request V2.
 The possible values can be viewed in the Portal under DSR Handling -> DSR setup tab

-// for backwards compatability the id is the same as the "type" field lowercased.
+// for backwards compatibility the id is the same as the "type" field lowercased.

 "requestType": {